team113sanger/dermatlas_copy_number_nf/README.md

 ## Inputs

-BAM files: path to a collection of Bamfiles
-Index files: path to the corresponding .bai index files for those BAMS Sample metadata: path to a file containing sample PD IDs, tumor normal info, and sex Pair IDs: path to a file containing predefined tumor normal pairs.
+BAM files: path to a directory containing a Bamfiles Index files: path to the corresponding .bai index files for those BAMS Sample metadata: path to a file containing sample PD IDs, tumor normal info, and sex Pair IDs: path to a file containing a tab-delimited list of matched tumour and normal pairs.

 **Reference files**
 ASCAT